ERC-8126 - AI Agent Verification

 Privacy-First Architecture with PDV

-Verification results are processed through Private Data Verification (PDV) which generates Zero-Knowledge Proofs.
+Verification results are processed through PDV, which generates ZKPs.
 This privacy-first approach:

 1. Eliminates data breach risks - no stored data means nothing to compromise